Andre-lab/cubicsym/README.md

 # cubicsym
 This package provides various tools for using and modelling cubic symmetry with Rosetta.

-Essential end user functionialities are documented below:
+The main functionialities are documented below:

 1. Generating cubic symmetry files